tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 <details>

 <summary> Click here for answer </summary>
-Tandem duplication of gsdf gene, which generates males. <br>
+Tandem duplication on chr7:18,079,155-18,100,834 encompassing the gsdf gene. in a duplicated stat this gene masculanizes fish and so operates as a sex determiner. <br>
 ~1x relative depth = non-duplicated <br>
 ~1.5x = heterozygous for duplication <br>
 ~2x = homozygous for duplication